Analyzing Wisconsin wing John Tonje’s historic start to 2024-25 season

 The team also rose to No. 27 in BPI.
 The metric has its projected final record at 21.8-9.2 and gives it an 14.2% chance to win the Big Ten.

-Wisconsin faced an uphill battle in those metrics to begin the season, as each likely put significant weight into the departures of Tyler Wahl, A.J.
+Wisconsin faced an uphill battle in those metrics to begin the season.
+Each likely put significant weight into the departures of Tyler Wahl, A.J.
 Storr and Chucky Hepburn.

 The on-court product has eliminated that narrative.
 Tonje looks to be an upgrade over Storr in the early going, averaging 23 points and 5.4 rebounds through the first seven games.
 The team as a whole looks to be improved over the 2023-24 group.
-Part of that can be attributed to the developments of Nolan Winter, Kamari McGee, John Blackwell and others.
-It also should be credited to fantastic coaching from Greg Gard and his staff.
-His new system is allowing the team to flourish, and has it playing its best basketball since the team that made a run to the national title in 2015.
+Part of that can be attributed to the development of Nolan Winter, Kamari McGee, John Blackwell and others.
+It also should be credited to fantastic coaching from Gard and his staff.
+His new system is allowing the team to flourish, and it is playing its best basketball since the team made a run to the national title game in 2015.

 Wisconsin is back on the court on Saturday against Chicago State.
-It then begins Big Ten play with a home matchup against Michigan on Dec.
+It begins Big Ten play with a home game against Michigan on Dec.
 3.